falashadegreene/reading-notes/terminal.md

 # **Intro to Terminal and Text Editor**

+### What is a text editor?

+Text editor is a software you can use to type and edit code on your computer.
+The following are a few free text editors you can download on your computer.

+* VS code
+* Atom
+* Notepad

 ### The command line

 I learned the command line is a feature or interface that allows you to use text as a way to navigate the computer file system.
 There are commands you can use as navigation to locate different files. below are a few simple command prompts.